actions/setup-python/README.md

     cache: 'pip' # caching pip dependencies
 - run: pip install -r requirements.txt
 ```
->**Note:** Restored cache will not be used if the requirements.txt file is not updated for a long time and a newer version of the dependency is available that can lead to an increase in total build time.
+>**Note:** Restored cache will not be used if the requirements.txt file is not updated for a long time and a newer version of the dependency is available which can lead to an increase in total build time.

->The requirements file format allows to specify dependency versions using logical operators (for example chardet>=3.0.4) or specify dependencies without any versions.
+>The requirements file format allows for specifying dependency versions using logical operators (for example chardet>=3.0.4) or specifying dependencies without any versions.
 In this case the pip install -r requirements.txt command will always try to install the latest available package version.
 To be sure that the cache will be used, please stick to a specific dependency version and update it manually if necessary.

 See examples of using `cache` and `cache-dependency-path` for `pipenv` and `poetry` in the section: [Caching packages data](docs/advanced-usage.md#caching-packages-data) of the [Advanced usage](docs/advanced-usage.md) guide.